O-X-L/calamary/test/README.md

 Therefore it is essential to also use integration tests to check if the proxy handles actual traffic the way we would expect.

+## Adding

+1. Add or extend test in one of the test-categories: general, transparent, transparentTproxy, http, https, proxyproto, socks5
+2. If it is a new test - add it to the list (*per example in: 'testTransparent.sh')

+General tests are ran against the 'transparent' mode.

+### Running

+1. You need an instance of the proxy up-and-running
+2. Export the `PROXY_HOST` and `PROXY_PORT` variables
+3. Execute the test-scripts you want to check

+   Per example: `bash testTransparent.sh`

 ## Setup

 We need a tester- and a proxy-VM.